Zombie process

 The term zombie process derives from the common definition of zombie — an undead person.
 In the term's metaphor, the child process has "died" but has not yet been "reaped".
-Also, unlike normal processes, the kill command has no effect on a zombie process.
+Unlike normal processes, the kill command has no effect on a zombie process.

-Zombie processes should not be confused with orphan processes: an orphan process is a process that is still executing, but whose parent has died.
-When the parent dies, the orphaned child process is adopted by init (process ID 1).
+Zombie processes should not be confused with orphan processes, a process that is still executing, but whose parent has died.
+When the parent dies, the orphaned child process is adopted by init.
 When orphan processes die, they do not remain as zombie processes; instead, they are waited on by init.
-The result is that a process that is both a zombie and an orphan will be reaped automatically.

 Overview

 When a process ends via exit, all of the memory and resources associated with it are deallocated so they can be used by other processes.
 However, the process's entry in the process table remains.
 The parent can read the child's exit status by executing the wait system call, whereupon the zombie is removed.
 The wait call may be executed in sequential code, but it is commonly executed in a handler for the SIGCHLD signal, which the parent receives whenever a child has died.

 After the zombie is removed, its process identifier (PID) and entry in the process table can then be reused.
 However, if a parent fails to call wait, the zombie will be left in the process table, causing a resource leak.
 In some situations this may be desirable – the parent process wishes to continue holding this resource – for example if the parent creates another child process it ensures that it will not be allocated the same PID.
 On modern UNIX-like systems (that comply with SUSv3 specification in this respect), the following special case applies: if the parent explicitly ignores SIGCHLD by setting its handler to SIG_IGN (rather than simply ignoring the signal by default) or has the SA_NOCLDWAIT flag set, all child exit status information will be discarded and no zombie processes will be left.